Kabuki actor patterns and Kabuki crests

 The banner is held in the hand, and when it is raised or rotated, it dances.

-The fun is enhanced by comparing the unique "baren" of each group to see which group it belongs to.
+It is fun to compare the unique "baren" of each group to see which group it belongs to.

 Kitcho Pattern